age-series/LustyLavender/RCA.md

 * Over time, EnderIO machines will cause TPS problems

-## AE2

-* Over time, can cause TPS problems

-## Buildcraft
+## Forestry

-* Pipes are inefficient as can be
-* Memory leaks in the map implementation due to messy directly allocated byte buffers
+* Beehives everywhere in the world
-  * This causes issues in Logistics Pipes
-* Quarries and other devices look terrible

 ## Journeymap

 * Can't be included in the pack due to license terms

-## Optifine
+## Logistics Pipes

-* Can't be included in the pack due to license terms
+* Placing pipes in a grid will cause the server TPS to drop
-* Rendering issue with Chisel blocks (specifically CTM conflicts?)
+  * Calls into BC code with leaky memory problem (See Buildcraft section)

+## Malisis Doors

+* Crafting conflict with Eln < 1.16.12 for iron cable

 ## Minechem